Liouville first-passage percolation: subsequential scaling limits at high temperature: RSW result

 and

 with the last inequality by \eqref{etasmall}.
-Thus the hypotheses of Lemma~\ref{lem:usethex} hold with $i=k$, $y=21W_{k}^{(\eta)}+10c_{1}y$, and $z=21W_{k-1}^{(\eta)}+10c_{1}y$ (where the left-hand sides are in the notation of the statement of Lemma~\ref{lem:usethex} and the right-hand sides are in the notation of the present proof).
+Thus the hypotheses of \lemref{usethex} hold with $i=k$, $y=21W_{k}^{(\eta)}+10c_{1}y$, and $z=21W_{k-1}^{(\eta)}+10c_{1}y$ (where the left-hand sides are in the notation of the statement of \lemref{usethex} and the right-hand sides are in the notation of the present proof).
 This means that

-which is to say that (\ref{eq:startcross}) holds with $y=c_{5}(W_{k}^{(\eta)}+y)$ (where again the left-hand side is in the notation of (\ref{eq:startcross}) and the right-hand side is in the present notation).\end{proof} \begin{lem} Fix $\Delta\ge6$ and suppose that $\eta-1\le2^{-(\Delta+c_{3}+7)}.$ Then there is an increasing sequence $1=i_{1},i_{2},i_{3},\ldots$ so that
+which is to say that \eqref{startcross} holds with $y=c_{5}(W_{k}^{(\eta)}+y)$ (where again the left-hand side is in the notation of \eqref{startcross} and the right-hand side is in the present notation). \end{proof} \begin{lem} Fix $\Delta\ge6$ and suppose that $\eta-1\le2^{-(\Delta+c_{3}+7)}.$ Then there is an increasing sequence $1=i_{1},i_{2},i_{3},\ldots$ so that

-and, for each $r$, (\ref{eq:startcross}) holds for $i=i_{r}$ and
+and, for each $r$, \eqref{startcross} holds for $i=i_{r}$ and